 6. Measure and cut a piece of cardboard about ¼” to ½” smaller than the bottom of the box to finish the storage box.
 Spray and upholster with fabric and add it to the bottom of the box.

 7. For decoration, you can add some ric rac to the top edge.
 Spray the underside of the ric rac and press onto box (or use a hot glue gun).

 8. Adding a label to mark the contents of the of your new decorative storage boxes is an easy way to see what’s in them.
 I used a chalkboard tag and hung it onto a button that I hot-glued to the completed box.

 We hope you enjoyed this DIY project!
 Check out our collection of over 70 DIY projects you can complete in a weekend.
-And be sure to stop by this post to see how I organized these pretty storage boxes and configured my new bedroom closet!
+And be sure to stop by this post to see how I organized these pretty storage boxes and configured my new bedroom closet.